 A heist gone wrong.
 A gunman with an AK-47.
 Three officers trapped without ammo.
 His partner frozen in fear, Detective Jim Dunbar without hesitation took action of intense bravery that killed the gunman, saved the officers and made him a hero.
 He also took a bullet that blinded him forever.
 Most officers injured in the line of duty opt for desk jobs or early retirement.
 Not Dunbar.
 He's rehabilitated both body and attitude and fought his way back to active duty.
 His fresh start at a new precinct is threatened by the simple truth that no one really wants him there.
 His new partner, Karen Bettencourt, doesn't trust that she can rely on him.
 However, being blind makes Dunbar a better cop than he ever has been.
-Steven Bochco's drama stars Ron Eldard (frequent guest star of ER as Dunbar, who tackles the issue of handicapped employees head-on.
+Steven Bochco's drama stars Ron Eldard (frequent guest star of ER (1994) as Dunbar, who tackles the issue of handicapped employees head-on.
 Unique visual effects give us a window on what Dunbar "sees" with his remaining senses, as he learns to be a better cop and a better man.
 He ...
 Written by

 In 2003, Steven Bochco, the writer/producer of "Blind Justice," wrote a mystery novel called "Death by Hollywood".
 In it, the main character shows a friend of his a short story that he wrote about a guy who gets telepathic messages from his dog for movie and TV show ideas, and one of them was about a detective who gets blinded in the line of duty and goes back to the force with a guide dog.
 Steven Bochco decided to use that idea for this TV series.
 See more »

 7 of 13 people found this review helpful.